 Poonac: Also known as Brunack, the cake left after extracting oils from coconut pulp, and used as cattle fodder.
 Like most expellers, is liable to spontaneous combustion.
 Exported from Sri Lanka.

-Potatoes: An edible tuber widely grown for food, being shipped in a variety of ways – in barrels; bags; cases; palletised; and in bulk, largely from the Mediterranean or nearby areas, eg: Cyprus, Egypt, Spain and the Canary Islands.
+Potatoes: An edible tuber widely grown for food, being shipped in a variety of ways – in barrels; bags; cases; palletised; and in bulk, largely from the Mediterranean or nearby areas, such as Cyprus, Egypt, Spain and the Canary Islands.
 Good ventilation is essential at all times and hold temperatures are best kept below 34 degrees Centigrade, so refrigerated ships are useful in this trade.
 However providing the carrying vessel has an efficient ventilation system with the facility of regularly changing the air flow, and providing proper air-conduits are constructed throughout the cargo compartments where necessary, refrigeration is not essential.
 Loss of cargo weight during carriage can be considerable.

 Rubber: The coagulated sap of certain tropical trees used in a whole variety of manufacturing processes and finished articles.
-Shipped mainly from South East Asia in bales (nowadays wrapped in polythene sheets) the stowage factor of which varies according to the density of packing.
-Rubber must be loaded and stowed dry and cool, (to avoid mildew) in clean, oil free holds, as certain oils will dissolve this commodity.
+Shipped mainly from South East Asia in bales, nowadays wrapped in polythene sheets, the stowage factor of which varies according to the density of packing.
+Rubber must be loaded and stowed dry and cool (to avoid mildew), in clean, oil free holds, as certain oils will dissolve this commodity.

 - Palm Kernels Bulk Stowage Factor 60/65